You are using an outdated browser. Please upgrade your browser to improve your experience.

-We all want to protect our vision and that is why it is important to have annual eye exam.
+We all want to protect our vision; that's why it is important to have an annual eye exam.
 Annual eye health exams allow us to detect changes in the front of your eye so that alterations can be made to your eyeglass or contact lens prescription.
-However, we also need to examine the back of your eye, the retina, to check if it is healthy, damaged, or showing signs of disease.
-When retinal problems are detected in there early stage,
+However, we also need to examine the back of your eye – the retina – to check if it is healthy, damaged or showing signs of disease.
+When retinal problems are detected in the early stage, there are many benefits:

 Most of these diseases can be treated without any future loss of vision.
-Each Optomap image is as individual as fingerprints or DNA and can provide us, and you, with a unique view of your health, very quickly and comfortably.
+Each Optomap® image is as individual as fingerprints or DNA and can provide us with a unique view of your health very quickly and comfortably.

-The Optomap Retinal Exam offers many additional clinical and patient benefits.
-The Optomap image is captured in less than one second and is immediately available for review with you, to help you more understand the health of your eye.
-Because of the superior documentation ability of the Optomap®, we can monitor any condition more accurately as it progresses, and assist with treatment.
-It also gives us an accurate permanent record, from which we will have dedicated time to study, diagnose, and better treat your condition.
+The Optomap® retinal exam offers many additional clinical and patient benefits.
+The Optomap® image is captured in less than a second and is immediately available for review with you, to help you better understand the health of your eye.
+Because of the superior documentation ability of the Optomap®, we can monitor any condition more accurately as it progresses and assist with the treatment.
+It also gives us an accurate permanent record, from which we will have dedicated time to study, diagnose and better treat your condition.

-Your peripheral vision, or side vision, is very important for your visual function, and are also affected by many eye conditions such as Glaucoma, Stokes, Diabetes and Tumors.
-The Visual field test the pathway from your eye across through your brain to your occipital lobe.
-It will evaluate places we can’t see.
+Your peripheral vision, or side vision, is very important for your visual function and is also affected by many eye conditions, such as glaucoma, strokes, diabetes and tumors.
+The visual field test focuses on the pathway from your eye, across and through your brain to your occipital lobe.
+It will evaluate places we can't see.

-Most of the time these subtle changes in your peripheral vision go unnoticed by the patient.
-Taking the Humphrey Automated Visual Field test it allows us to detect any vision loss that may have otherwise gone unnoticed.
+Most of the time, these subtle changes in peripheral vision go unnoticed by the patient.
+Taking the Humphrey Automated Visual Field test allows us to detect any vision loss that may have otherwise gone unnoticed.
 This will lead to detection of many serious diseases.

-This painless test is important for detecting serious health conditions such as Glaucoma, retinal detachments, optic neuritis, retinal blood vessel blockage, brain tumors, Ptosis (lid lag), autoimmune conditions like lupus, and many others.
-This simple test will help detect and prevent serious vision loss and serious health problems.
+This painless test is important for detecting serious health conditions, such as glaucoma, retinal detachments, optic neuritis, retinal blood vessel blockage, brain tumors, ptosis (lid lag), autoimmune conditions like lupus, and many others.
+This simple test will help detect and prevent serious vision loss and health problems.

 The peripheral vision is normal in extent.